- Product Describe

 -

-Instruction Manual for the "New Standard" Heavy-Duty Dynamic Penetrometer
+Instruction Manual for the New Standard Heavy-Duty Dynamic Penetrometer

 1. General Provisions

-2 Testing Equipment
+2 Test Equipment

 3. Test Method

-Strike or press into the soil layer for testing.
+Strike or press into the soil layer.

-1 The drop height for the heavy-duty cone penetration test should be 76 cm; the drop height for the extra-heavy-duty cone penetration test should…
+1. The drop height for the heavy-duty cone penetration test should be 76 cm; the drop height for the extra-heavy-duty cone penetration test should...

 4. The test can be conducted in segments within the borehole, and each test segment should be carried out continuously without any interruptions in between.

-4. When the effective thickness of the soil layer is less than 0.3 m, the average number of blows from the heavy cone penetration test can be determined according to the following principles:
+4. When the effective thickness of the soil layer is less than 0.3 m, the average number of blows from the heavy cone dynamic penetration test can be determined according to the following principles:

 (2) When both the upper and lower layers are soils with relatively high blow counts, N₆s should be taken as the smaller value between this layer’s standard penetration test blow count and Neas mn.

-Table 4.3.3: Confirmed.
+Table 4.3.3: Determine.

-N₁o (Height 130cm) 15 20 25 30 FAO 100 140 180 220 Note: Values in the table can be linearly interpolated.
+N₁o (hit 130cm) 15 20 25 30 FAO 100 140 180 220 Note: The values in the table can be linearly interpolated.

-(5) For medium sand, coarse sand, gravelly sand, and crushed-stone foundations with origins in alluvial or fluvial deposits, the characteristic value of bearing capacity, Ja, can be determined according to Table 4.5-1 and Table 4.5-2 based on the Na values of the site soil layers, provided that the penetration depth is less than 20 meters.
+(5) The characteristic values of bearing capacity Ja for medium sand, coarse sand, gravelly sand, and rubble foundations formed by alluvial and fluvial deposits can be determined according to Table 4.5-1 and Table 4.5-2 based on the Na values of the site’s soil layers, provided that the penetration depth is less than 20 m.

-Ms. (Shoot/10m) 3 4 5.
-6 7 8 9 10 f 120 150 180 2m 260 300 340 380 Note: This table generally applies to alluvial and colluvial sandy soils; however, for medium- and coarse-grained sands, the coefficient of uniformity should not exceed 6, while for well-graded sands, it should remain below 20.
+Nn.
+(Strike/10m) 3 4 5.
+6 7 8 9 10 f 120 150 180 2m 260 300 340 380 Note: This table generally applies to alluvial and colluvial sandy soils; however, the coefficient of uniformity for medium- and coarse-grained sands should not exceed 6, and for well-sorted sands, it should not exceed 20.

-Na: (Hit / 10m) 3 5 6 7 8 9 10 12 14 5 140 170 200 240 20 320 360 400 480 540 a: (Impact / 10 cm) 16 18 20 22 24 26 28 30 35 40 f 600 660 720 780 830 870 900 980 970 1.000 (6) For deformed modulus E of pebbles and rounded gravel formed by alluvial and fluvial processes, when the penetration depth is less than 12 meters, it can be determined according to the Na values of the site’s soil layers, as specified in Table 4.6-1.
+Na: (Hit/10m) 3 5 6 7 8 9 10 12 14 5 140 170 200 240 20 320 360 400 480 540 a: (impact/10 cm) 16 18 20 22 24 26 28 30 35 40 f 600 660 720 780 830 870 900 980 970 1.000 (6) The deformation modulus E of pebbles and rounded gravel formed by alluvial and colluvial processes can be determined according to Table 4.6-1 based on the Na value of the site’s soil layers, provided that the penetration depth is less than 12 m.

-(Hit / 10 cm) 3 4 5 6 8 10 12 14 16 5 9 1 14 17 22 27 31 36 40 (Hit / 10 cm) 18 20 222 24 25 28 30 35 40 E 44 47 50 56 58 60 64 66 4.7 Based on the number of blows N from the heavy and extra-heavy cone penetration tests, as well as Nm, the density of gravelly soil can be determined according to Table 4.7-1 and Table 4.7-2.
-Note that the values Na and Nm in the tables should be corrected in accordance with this code.
+(Hit/10cm) 3 4 5 6 8 10 12 14 16 5 9 1 14 17 22 27 31 36 40 (Hit/10cm) 18 20 222 24 25 28 30 35 40 E 44 47 50 56 58 60 64 66 4.7 Based on the number of blows N from the heavy and extra-heavy cone penetration tests, as well as Nm, the compactness of gravelly soils can be determined according to Table 4.7-1 and Table 4.7-2.
+The values of Na and Nm in these tables shall be corrected in accordance with the provisions of this code.

-Na, (hit / 10 cm) Na; ≤5 5Na, ≤10 10 < Nas ≤ 20 Nas > 20 Density Loose Slightly dense Medium-density Dense Note: This table applies to gravelly soils with an average particle size equal to or less than 50 mm and a maximum particle size smaller than 100 mm.
+Na, (hit/10 cm) Na; ≤5 5 < Na ≤ 10 10 < Nas ≤ 20 Nas>20 Density Loose Slightly dense Medium density Dense Note: This table applies to gravelly soils with an average particle size equal to or less than 50 mm and a maximum particle size less than 100 mm.

 Company Profile